creifenscheid/site_setup/README.md

 # Site Setup

-This TYPO3 extension provides the configuration to setup a webpage.
+This TYPO3 extension provides the configuration to set up a webpage.
 It does not offer any styling.

 ## Features